Any supreme court, circuit court, or municipal judge, or any court commissioner may perform civil wedding ceremonies in the state of Wisconsin.

 A printed document proving where each of you have physically lived for the 30 days prior to the application, for example: a driver’s license if it has the current address on it, a lease, utility bill or bank statement.
 You must also know whether you live in a city, village or township and the county where you reside.

-A certified copy of a birth certificate issued by the state or county where you were born.
+An original certified birth certificate issued by the state or county where you were born.
 Birth certificate must be legible, not tattered and torn.
 The hospital birth certificate is not acceptable.
 Photocopies of birth certificates are NOT acceptable.

 **If, and only if, you were born outside of the United States, you MAY substitute a passport, green card or naturalization papers, but a birth certificate is always preferable.**